 When it comes to pursuing higher education, standardised tests are often a crucial part of the admission process.
 GRE and CAT are two of the most widely recognized and respected tests for higher education.
+While both of these tests are designed to assess a candidate's abilities and knowledge, there are key differences between them that may make one more suitable for certain higher education goals than the other.

 In this article, we will explore the differences between the GRE and CAT, and help you determine which test may be right for your higher education goals.

-GRE vs CAT: Key differences
+- GRE vs CAT: Eligibility

-Difference between GRE vs CAT
+GRE vs CAT Highlights

 The GRE is administered by the Educational Testing Service (ETS), a nonprofit organisation that develops and administers standardised tests.
 ETS is responsible for test development, administration, scoring, and score reporting.